What We Do.

-Broad Financial was originally founded in October 2004 as a private real estate firm focusing on the development of residential, retail, and industrial real estate along the East Coast.
-Then in January 2009, our focus experienced a paradigm shift.
-The catalyst for that shift came in the form of a simple question.
+Broad Financial was founded in October 2004 as a private real estate firm focused primarily on the development of residential, retail, and industrial real estate along the East Coast.
+Then in January 2009, our focus was greatly broadened, reaching far beyond real estate.

 How to Buy Real Estate with an IRA?

 Checkbook IRAs and Real Estate